Tips for travellers

 Q: Is Turkey considered Middle Eastern?

 Turkey is partly Middle Eastern.
-It shares significant cultural, historical, and culinary ties with Middle Eastern countries, though it maintains its own distinct Turkish identity.
+It shares significant cultural, historical, and culinary ties with Middle Eastern countries, though it fiercely maintains its own distinct Turkish identity.

 Q: Is Turkey part of the EU?